 Open source intelligence, or OSINT, refers to the process of gathering information from public, legal data sources to serve a specific function.
 Some open sources might include social media, blogs, news, and the dark web.

 The concept of OSINT very basically works like this:

 Public information exists → data is gathered → information is analyzed for intelligence.

 The purpose of seeking information from public data varies on the type of insights you wish to gather.
 Many industries and professionals look to open sources to uncover workplace security threats, protect executives, prevent loss, manage assets, gauge brand sentiment, and monitor conversations for creating marketing strategies.
-Public safety and defense professionals use certain types of OSINT for investigations, prosecution, evidence gathering, and events monitoring.
+Intelligence professionals use certain types of OSINT for investigations, prosecution, evidence gathering, and events monitoring.

 Note: it's very important that your data provider is compliant with all privacy laws learn more here.

 Finished intelligence, or cooked data, is raw data that has undergone processing to gain context and become actionable.
 The collection, processing, and analysis of raw data are the threat intelligence lifecycle’s foundational steps.

 In other words, raw data is unaltered from its original source.
 This could look like a network’s traffic data logs, dark web discussions, or even public social media posts.